 Pursuant to the Investors' Agreement, we granted holders of approximately 17,000,000 shares of our common stock demand registration rights to cause us to file a registration statement under the Securities Act covering resales of their shares.
-In addition, in connection with our acquisition of PAI and our proposed acquisition of Primedica, we have granted (or, in the case of Primedica, intend to grant) the sellers registration rights with respect to shares of common stock issuable in connection with such acquisitions.
+In addition, in connection with our acquisition of PAI and our acquisition of Primedica, we have granted the sellers registration rights with respect to shares of common stock issuable in connection with such acquisitions.
 We also have granted holders of approximately 23,600,000 shares of our common stock "piggyback" registration rights to include their shares in a registration of securities by us, subject to the right of the managing underwriter of the offering to exclude some or all of the shares if and to the extent their inclusion would adversely affect the marketing of the shares being offered by us.
 The DLJMB Funds are entitled to particular registration rights related to their warrants.
 We have agreed to indemnify all holders whose shares are registered pursuant to exercise of these rights against specified liabilities, including liabilities under the Securities Act, and to pay their expenses in connection with these registrations.